DatabayAG/Web-Push-Notifications/README.md

     const messaging = firebase.messaging();
 ```

-You have to connect the service worker to your firebase project server.
+You have to connect the service worker to your `Firebase` project server.

 In order to do that you need your public [`VAPID`](https://www.rfc-editor.org/info/rfc8292) key.
 - VAPID is a secure protocol communication between the server and the service worker.
 - It is published by Google and a proposed standard for [IETF](https://www.rfc-editor.org/info/rfc8292).

-To get the key, go to your firebase project setting and enter the tab `Cloud Messaging`.
+To get the key, go to your `Firebase` project setting and enter the tab `Cloud Messaging`.
 You have to scroll down to `Web configuration`.
 In the box on the right (below `Web Push certificates`) you should see a key called `Key pair`.
 If not, create one.